alopezlago/MODAQ/README.md

 Next items to work on (figure out an order)

--   Allowing users to remove (certain) events with an "x" on a label in the Event Viewer
 -   Fixing the CSS so that the event viewer and scoreboard are the same size as the question viewer
 -   Investigating WebSockets, to see if integration with the Discord tournament assistant would work, and supply the teams/players/readers.
 The bot could also track scores in real-time and show who's on top, and maybe allow for